sal55/langs/Modules24.md

 ## Modules 2024

 I created a new Modules scheme a couple of years ago.
 Based on my experience since, this has been simplified.

 This new version is in use in two languages, one lower-level systems language, one dynamic scripting language, both ahead-of-time compiled.
+Both are whole-program compilers.
 Although the comments mostly have the systems one in mind.

 There is quite a lot to explain, but in brief: **all the modules comprising a program are listed at the top of the lead module**; that's pretty much it!